 Jerusalem Artichoke and Roasted Garlic Soup

-- 1tbs light brown sugar
+- 1 teaspoon soft light brown sugar

-- 500g Jerusalem Artichokes, peeled and sliced
+- 500g Jerusalem artichokes

 - 1 banana shallot, sliced

-- 50ml Brandy, Madeira or white wine
+- 50ml brandy, Madeira or white wine

-- Salt and freshly cracked black pepper
+- sea salt and freshly cracked black pepper